 The charm of Old Montréal

 One of the most distinguishable factors of Montréal is the historic architecture.
 On the shores of the St. Lawrence River, Old Montréal is a neighbourhood that offers vintage-chic alleyways and European charm.
 And it’s even more dreamlike in the winter.
 While most of the architecture remains unchanged since the 1700s, don’t mistake this quartier for being quaint or old fashion.
 From fine dining to only-here designer shopping, this is the ideal spot to wander between meetings.
-Book a walking tour with Spade & Palacio and explore the most ornately decorated Basilica in North America, as well as cobblestone streets, significant urban squares.
+Book a walking tour with Spade & Palacio and explore the most ornately decorated Basilica in North America (Notre-Dame Basilica of Montréal), as well as cobblestone streets, and significant urban squares.
 The Old Port is home to a skating rink, fireworks, and outdoor dance parties during winter.
+And don’t miss Montréal’s massive Ferris wheel, where the views are fantastic (and the cabins are heated)!

 The majestic Mount Royal